 South of Kralendijk and near the famed salt pans, you’ll run into the infamous slave huts.
 Built a mere dozen years before The Netherlands finally abolished slavery on its Caribbean islands, these huts serve as stark reminders of the horrors of European colonization of the Americas.
 During the mid-19th century, around 500 enslaved Black Bonaireans were forced to chop salt with pickaxes, shovels, and wheelbarrows in order to fuel The Netherlands’ lucrative salt trading businesses.
 These people who were forced to work the salt pans stayed in these huts.
 More recently, the Netherlands National Antilles Foundation (or Stinapa) has worked to restore these huts to preserve this critical aspect of the island’s history.

-I understand that this may be quite the emotionally jarring experience for some travelers, but I do ultimately think it’s worthwhile for all travelers coming to Bonaire to drive here.
+I understand that this may be quite an emotionally jarring experience for some travelers, but I do ultimately think it’s worthwhile for all travelers coming to Bonaire to drive here.
 It’s far too easy for way too many of us to only conjure up imagery of lush and luxurious beachside resorts when we think of the Caribbean; this landmark serves as a brutal yet necessary reminder of the painful history that shaped the Caribbean region that so many of us love to visit now.

 Bonaire Arts and Crafts Cruise Market